-Fun Facts About Red Rocks That May Surprise You
+15 Fun Facts About Red Rocks That May Surprise You

 More than 116 years ago, the first band to play the legendary venue was Pietro Satriano and his 25-piece brass ensemble at the grand-opening celebration.
 The idea to use the majestic space for music came from the former owner of Cosmopolitan magazine, John Brisben Walker, who won and lost several fortunes over his lifetime.
 Walker also donated a sizable amount of land in Denver to the Jesuits, who would use it for Regis University.

-From its christening in 1906 through the mid-1920s, Red Rocks was called Garden of the Titans, almost assuredly a marketing ploy to compete with the already established Garden of the Gods in Colorado Springs.
+In 1870, six years before Colorado became a state, Red Rocks christened the Garden of Angels by Jefferson County judge Martin Van Buren Luther.
+It changed hands between a couple owners before it was bought by Walker, who renamed it the Garden of the Titans, almost assuredly a marketing ploy to compete with the already established Garden of the Gods in Colorado Springs.
 But not all of Walker’s ideas for attracting visitors were stellar: In 1912 he proposed, among other wacky plans, to carve one of the great natural formations into a full-scale replica of the Sphinx.
+In 1941, it opened as Red Rocks Amphitheatre.

 It Was Probably Unethically (If Not Illegally) Seized